gdetor/rescience-c.github.io/03-edit.md

 ### Failed replications

-A replication attempt can lead to the finding that the results of the original paper cannot be reproduced, suggesting a mistake or ommission in the original work.
+A replication attempt can lead to the finding that the results of the original paper cannot be reproduced, suggesting a critical mistake or ommission in the original work that cannot be fixed.
 The failure can concern some or all of the results.
 ReScience C accepts reports on replication failures, but requires a particularly careful examination by the reviewers.
 The authors must describe in detail why they believe that the original work is mistaken, and the reviewers must be convinced by the reasoning offered by the authors.

 Authors who are confronted with replication failure are strongly encouraged to contact the authors of the original work and try to explore the causes